 1. "I need extra documents from a GP in order to confirm their sessions."

 If you require additional documents from GPs, you can state this in the information section of your practice profile.
 The type of work a GP usually undertakes will generally dictate the number of additional documents they have.
-For example, gold standard GPs will have all possible documents uploaded, GPs who usually work OOH/UCC sessions will have more documents uploaded than the usual 6, as OOH providers usually require a variety of docs.
+For example, GPs who usually work OOH/UCC sessions will have more documents uploaded than the usual four, as OOH providers usually require a variety of docs.

 If a GP applies for a session without the required documents then you can advise them to upload those documents by going to their profile.